mjvandenberg/parsons-react-logex/README.md

 - NPM

 First run npm install:

-npm install
+- npm install

-Then you can, run the tests, run in dev mode, or build for production:
+Then you can, run the tests in watch mode, run in dev mode, or build for production:

-Run test in watch mode:
-npm run test:watch
+- npm run test:watch

-Run in development mode:
-npm run dev
+- npm run dev

-Build for production:
-npm run build
+- npm run build